callmeVineeth/Room.com/README.md

 ## Overview

-This is just a sample  website made for some educational purpose, this is not fully completed.
+This is a website made with html,css & javascript this is not fully completed.

 Users should be able to: